 There will be five quizzes, four problem sets, two mid-terms, and one exam.
 The final grade will be based on these tests, problems sets, and attendance.
-Beginning on January 29th, one point will be given for each class attended for a total of 38 points.
-Students with more than six excused or unexcused absences will lose two points for every class missed thereafter.
-Each quiz will be worth 12 points.
-Each problem set will be worth 10.
-All 6 quizzes 4 problem sets, taken together, will be graded out of 100 points.
+Beginning after Labor Day, one point will be given for each class attended for a total of 37 points.
+Students with more than six excused or unexcused absences before 11/20/15 may be withdrawn from the course.
+Each individual quiz and problem set will be worth 12 points but all 5 quizzes 4 problem sets, taken together, will be graded out of 90 points.
 Each mid-term will be worth 75 points and the final exam will be worth 125.
 Quizzes and mid-terms missed for unexcused reasons will not be able to be taken at an alternative time.
 Problem sets must be handed in during or before class on the days they are due.
-In all, each student's final grade will be out of 413:
+In all, each student's final grade will be out of 402:

-Attendance: 38
+Attendance: 37

-Quizzes: 60
+Quizzes: 50

 Problem Sets: 40

 Mid-Term I: 75

 Mid-Term II: 75

 Final Exam: 125

-Total: 413
+Total: 402